Pairing correlations across the superfluid phase transition in the unitary Fermi gas

-\section{Spherical Cutoff in Momentum Space}
+\subsection{Spherical cutoff in momentum space}

-To determine how a spherical cutoff $|\mathbf{k}| \leq k_c=\pi/\delta x$ in the single-particle momentum space affects the results, we performed spherical cutoff AFMC simulations for the unitary gas on a $9^3$ lattice, which can be compared with the results presented in the main text.
+To determine how a spherical cutoff $|\mathbf{k}| \leq k_c=\pi/\delta x$ in the single-particle momentum space affects the results, we solved the two-particle scattering problem on the lattice as in the previous section but using such a cutoff.

-Numerical scattering calculations similar to those done for the cubic model space (i.e., including the complete first Brillouin zone) verify that our coupling constant used with the spherical cutoff is correct.
-We show this in Fig.~\ref{fig:scattering}(b) for the $9^3$ lattice, with the coupling constant $V_0$ determined using Eq.~(2) in the main text in the unitary limit and with ${\cal B}$ being a sphere of radius $k_c$.
-We note that when using the spherical cutoff, a nonzero shape parameter $P$ is required to obtain a good fit in the same range of $k$ as for the cubic model space, and the individual wavefunctions also do not fit the asymptotic form $A\left[\cos(\delta) j_0(k r) - \sin(\delta) y_0(k r)\right]$ as well as with the cubic model space, which is reflected in the larger error bars.
-We find $a^{-1} \approx 0.0 \,(\delta x)^{-1}$, $r_{e} \approx 0.25 \,\delta x$ and $P \approx -1.7$.
+Our numerical scattering calculations verify that our coupling constant used with the spherical cutoff is correct.
+We show this in Fig.~\ref{fig:scattering}(c) for the $9^3$ lattice, with the coupling constant $V_0$ determined using Eq.~(2) in the main text in the unitary limit and with ${\cal B}$ being a sphere of radius $k_c$.
+A fit for $K=0$ to Eq.~(\ref{effrange}) including terms up through $k^2$ yields $a^{-1} \approx 0$.
+A better fit can be obtained by including the shape parameter which we omit for simplicity.

+In Ref.~\cite{SWerner2012} it was argued that, when using this spherical cutoff, an additional center-of-mass-momentum dependence appears in the two-particle scattering amplitude.
+This yields an effective range expansion of the form

+which has an additional term $K/2 \pi$ that persists even in the continuum limit $r_e \rightarrow 0$.
+Our calculations confirm this effect: Fig.~\ref{fig:scattering}{(c)} shows that on the $9^3$ lattice with a spherical cutoff in the single-particle momentum, center-of-mass wavevector $\bm{K}= 2 \pi (1,1,1)/L$, and the coupling tuned to the unitary limit, the quantity $k \cot \delta$ approaches $ \approx \sqrt{3} L^{-1} = K / 2 \pi$ as $k \rightarrow 0$.
+This can be seen by inspecting the vertical intercept of the fit (which is close to but not exactly $\sqrt{3}$ due to lattice effects).
+We demonstrate a similar behavior for a $25^3$ lattice in Fig.~\ref{fig:scattering}(d), showing that the CM momentum $\hbar K$ dependence persists for larger lattices, despite the system otherwise approaching the continuum limit.